 where x (L) is the perpendicular distance from the point on a bank to the river channel, t (T) is time, R(x,t) (L/T) is the lateral groundwater recharge (or discharge) rate at point x and time t, Q [L2/T] is the lateral flow discharge, T(x,t) (L2/T) is the lateral flow transmissivity, h(x,t) (L) is the groundwater table elevation, h0(x) (L) is the initial groundwater table elevation and hriver(t) (L) is the river water level, as shown in Figures 1a and 1b.
 If the river water level is higher in elevation than its neighboring groundwater table (as shown in Figure 1a), R(x,t) is greater than zero and the local aquifer is recharged by the stream; otherwise, as shown in Figure 1b, R(x,t) is less than zero and the local aquifer discharges to the stream.

-To incorporate the stream-aquifer interaction scheme into CLM4.5, the continuity Eq.
-(1) should be discretized over a model grid and each variable should be linked to CLM4.5.
+To combine the stream-aquifer interaction scheme with CLM4.5, the continuity Eq.
+(1) should be discretized over the one-dimensional grids of the surface dataset of CLM4.5 (Figure 1c).
 Applying the zero-flux boundary condition to the outermost grid of the simulation domain, the discrete formation of Eq.
 (1) can be written as:

 , (4)